narthur/beeminder-wiki/extending-beeminder.md

 - [**Beeminder Open Tabs**](https://openuserjs.org/scripts/narthur/Beeminder_Open_Tabs) - User script that adds links for opening all goals in new tabs from dashboard.

+## Hardware

+- [narthur](https://github.com/narthur)/[beeminder-traffic-light](https://github.com/narthur/beeminder-traffic-light) - Tutorial.
+"How to use a Raspberry Pi as a Beeminder traffic light"

 ## Scripting

 - [**Beeminder API**](http://api.beeminder.com/#beeminder-api-reference) - Beeminder's API allows you to integrate